aditya43/complete-nodejs/readme.md

     chrome://inspect/#devices
     ```
 - You should see your current Node app under `Remote Target`.
 Click on `inspect` link.
-- On left hand side, click on `Add folder to workspace`.
+- On left hand side, click on `Add folder to workspace` and add your project directory.